amolnw/cs6242project/README.md

 # Installation:

 Unzip cs6242project.zip file

 Setup AWS EMR

 Setup ML studio

 Setup Node.js APIs in AWS Lambda

 Start a webserver instance:

     python server.py

 # Execution:

-This application uses responsive web design and works fine with either desktop browser or any mobile browser For desktop/laptop, open the browser and give the URL http://localhost:8080 Alternatevely we have hosted the application in the URL http://ride-sharing-project.s3-website-us-east-1.amazonaws.com/ By default pickup heat map is shown around the dropped pin.
+This application uses responsive web design and works fine with either desktop browser or any mobile browser.

+For desktop/laptop, open the browser and give the URL http://localhost:8080

+Alternatevely we have hosted the application in the URL http://ride-sharing-project.s3-website-us-east-1.amazonaws.com/

+By default pickup heat map is shown around the dropped pin.
 The dropped pin can be moved around the map, and the heatmap follows.
 A click on the individual hexagonal cell opens up a tooltip containing historical information, and predicted information for pickup counts, probability of collision, and predicted average trip price.

 There're also option to focus on collision as well as combination of both collision and pickup.
 The prediction and historical information provided in the tooltips are for the current day of the week, and hour of the day.
 However, there're dropdown to pick any specific day